The best joint business account for small businesses (2026)

 What is a joint account for business?

-Much like a personal bank account, a joint business account allows several people to deposit and A joint business account is a bank account shared between two or more business owners.
-Each named account holder has access to the funds, can make payments, and can manage day-to-day banking.
+A joint business account is a business current account shared by two or more named owners.
+Each owner can access funds, make payments, and manage day‑to‑day banking.

 What is a partnership business bank account?